ManikaR26/text-to-speech-convertor/README.md

-# Text-to-Speech-Convertor-
+**Text-to-Speech Converter**
-This project is a text to speech convertor created using HTML,CSS,JAVASCRIPT.
-It is used for converting written text into spoken audio .
-This tool offers seamless integration, customizable voice options, and easy deployment for various applications.
+Developed a web application using HTML, CSS, and JavaScript to convert text into speech using the Web Speech API.
+Implemented features like voice selection and playback controls with a simple and user-friendly interface.